Evidence Level

 2/5 Evidence Score

 GlycerPump™ is an NNB Nutrition branded 65% glycerol powder positioned as a competitor to HydroMax® in the pre-workout and intra-workout sports-nutrition market.
-GlycerPump™ is a relatively recent branded glycerol product, and as of this writing there are no independent peer-reviewed clinical trials of the branded GlycerPump™ powder specifically — the evidence base supporting its use is the broader glycerol and glycerol-hyperhydration literature, including a 2010 narrative review and 2007 meta-analysis showing glycerol's effects on body-water retention and endurance performance.
-Users and formulators rely on the assumption that glycerol-class powders behave similarly to one another when standardized to ~65% glycerol content.
+It is a relatively recent branded glycerol product, and there are no independent peer-reviewed clinical trials of the branded GlycerPump™ powder specifically — the evidence base is the broader glycerol and glycerol-hyperhydration literature showing glycerol's effects on body-water retention and endurance performance.
+Its use rests on the assumption that glycerol-class powders behave similarly when standardized to ~65% glycerol content.

 Benefits